instance-id/Searcher/README.md

 ![](https://i.imgur.com/2JCkraG.png)

+### Currently only *fully* working on Windows and Linux.
+If there is interest in a working Mac version, let me know.

 #### [Installation](#install) | [Compatability Details](#notes)
 ---
 Thanks for checking out Searcher.
 Below are the instructions to get you up and running.
-Currently only for Windows and Linux.
-If there is interest in a working Mac version, let me know.

 #### Install